DJFPaul/grandMA2-Chataigne-Module/README.md

 <img width="812" height="488" alt="image" src="https://github.com/user-attachments/assets/d5798959-fbc4-4734-8d3f-a0d23b09200c" />

 By default, the module is configured to login with the user `chataigne` and the password `chataigne`.
-Either create this user profile or you can use any existing profile by changing the modules default login.
+Either create this user profile, or use your own or an existing one, by changing the modules default login settings.

 To create / manage a user account in MA2, go to `Setup > Console > User & Profiles Setup`.
 <img width="731" height="445" alt="image" src="https://github.com/user-attachments/assets/d5903138-d628-4ef3-9e6e-2ec3bc138a89" />